dgraph-io/dgraph/wiki/content/graphql/lambda/server.md

       --graphql_lambda_url=http://lambda:8686/graphql-worker
 ```

-Next, you need to add the Dgraph Lambda server configuration.
+Next, you need to add the Dgraph Lambda server configuration, and map the JavaScript file that contains the code for lambda functions to the `/app/script/script.js` file.
 Remember to set the `DGRAPH_URL` environment variable to your Alpha server.

 For example: